Invictum/invictum-test/allure-invictum-integration/README.md

 Allure integration setup
 --------

+ >**Warning**
+ >Module is marked as deprecated and scheduled to remove.
+Use https://github.com/Invictum/serenity-allure-integration instead

  Use following steps to setup allure reporting:
   1) Add integration dependency to your POM file
 ```